 The cable knit sweater vest was the most popular texture in the 1940s.
 It looked dashing under a sportscoat with plain white shirt and colored tie.
 The raised bottom hem looked like it was folded up once to create a smaller waistband.

-Other textures were the drop needle (paneled), small shaker and gridiron, as well as smooth knits.
+Other textures were the drop needle (paneled), small shaker, and gridiron, as well as smooth knits.

 Brown, medium tan, blue, powder blue, yellow, red, green, rust, white, and maroon created more variety of colors than previous decades.
 With suiting being dull through most of the early 40s, these bright colors helped wardrobes not become too depressing.

-Occasionally patterns were added to sweater vests.
+Occasionally, patterns were added to sweater vests.
 Nordic ski designs as well as argyle were frequently in demand in winter.
 This is the decade where argyle became associated with golf attire.

 Almost all sweater vests were pullovers / slipovers.
-Sears called them Sleeveless Pullovers while button down styles were called Sweater Vests.
-Button down cardigan types could be yarn knit but most were made of flat knit cloth.
+Sears called them Sleeveless Pullovers, while button-down styles were called Sweater Vests.
+Button down cardigan types could be yarn knit, but most were made of flat knit cloth.
 The stiffer fabric retained the waistcoat shape and suit vest look.

-Vintage Sweater Vests Today
+Vintage Sweater Vests to Buy

 Genuine vintage men’s sweater vests are prized collectables.
 They can be difficult to find in good shape and larger sizes.
-New vintage reproduction sweater vests are a better investment ($$$) but limited options.
+New vintage reproduction sweater vests are a better investment ($$$) but have limited options.
 New classic sweaters or modern sweater vests can work for an overall vintage look.
-Usually modern sweaters are much longer and looser than the short early sweater vests (order one size smaller and have them hemmed up/taken in).
-Patterns are often limited to argyle and fair isle with white cricket/tennis/varsity sweater vests in the spring.
+Usually, modern sweaters are much longer and looser than the short early sweater vests (order one size smaller and have them hemmed up/taken in).
+Patterns are often limited to argyle and Fair Isle with white cricket/tennis/varsity sweater vests in the spring.